lhmchyd/arena.report/README.md

 ## Data Management

-All data is stored locally in the browser's localStorage:
+All data is stored locally in the browser's IndexedDB database (with localStorage fallback for older browsers):
 - Keys and run history
 - Armor collections and repair history
 - Profile information